course pro tips

 Enhance your golf experience with Golf Canada

-GPS for The Golf Course at Sun Peaks Resort is now available through the Golf Canada app, a new free tool for Canadian golfers to enhance their course experience and go digital with their game!
+GPS for the Sun Peaks Golf Course is now available through the Golf Canada app, a new free tool for Canadian golfers to enhance their course experience and go digital with their game!
 Build your profile, plan your next round at Sun Peaks, and track your stats this summer.

 |Phone||Pro Shop: 250.578.5431|